yottatsa/yottatsa.name/Papers/home-assistant-motion-and-noise-detection-for-d-link.md

-# Motion and Noise detection for D-Link DCS-930L
+# Motion detection for D-Link DCS-930L Camera
 <time datetime="2018-07-02"/>

 It's not about configuration, and not about integration, so probably it's about hardware support.